Gitstar-OC/Machine-Learning/README.md

 # Machine-Learning-Specialization
 - ### This course is beginner friendly along with some tough challenges for intermidiate engineers in machines.
 Don't worry if you dont know python!
-Just give this course a try.
+Just give this course a try 😄👍.
 - ### This are my machine learning notes I have created in my learning journey of AI and Machine, This will surely help beginners and intermidiate people to learn and understand machine learning.
-Feel free to clone, and fork.
+Feel free to clone, and fork 🍴.
-- ### I also have occasionally added questions like taught in classes  to help make sure you understand the content like this **Question:**
+- ### I also have occasionally added questions like taught in classes  to help make sure you understand the content like this 🙂
+**Question:**
 Description of question
 - Option A